scapaf64-prog/my-python-games/Blitzkrieg/README.txt

 heavy "Flak"-shooter..    ( there was once a game called "Blitz", a very addicting shooter,
-                            but even KI cannot found it any more, so I must make my own game. :) )
+                            but even KI cannot found it any more, so I make my own game. :) )

 Arrow Keys to move the Flak,    SPACE to fire,    ESC for exit